jojozhuang/jojozhuang.github.io/_posts/2016-11-03-building-cross-platform-desktop-apps-with-electron.md

 Building DMG
 ```

-Finally, you will get the executable file and installer in dist folder.
+Finally, you will get the executable file `electron-tutorial` and installer in `dist` folder.
 ![MIME Type](/public/pics/2016-11-03/packaging.png)

 ## 8. Source Files